ton-community/ton-docs/docs/v3/guidelines/smart-contracts/fee-calculation.md

 The forward fee is taken for outgoing messages.

-Generally, there are three cases of forward fee processing:
+There are three general cases for processing forward fees:

 1. The message structure is deterministic and you can predict the fee.
 2. The message structure depends a lot on the incoming message structure.